Considering Filing for Divorce in San Jose or the Bay Area?

 - A spouse (the respondent) files a petition for divorce.
 The other spouse is served with the petition.
 Then, the other spouse has 30 days to respond.

-- If children and/or domestic violence are involved, the respondent can request an “Order to Show Cause” hearing.
+- If the divorce involves children and/or domestic violence, then the respondent can request an “Order to Show Cause” hearing.
 During this hearing, a judge can grant temporary custody or a restraining order, if necessary.

-- Once the divorce proceedings are underway, you and your spouse will exchange relevant information (including income and expense incursions), discuss all forms of property and how it will be divided.
+- Once the divorce proceedings are underway, you and your spouse will exchange relevant information (including income and expense incursions), discuss all forms of property and how to divide it.
 This process is “the discovery.”

 - Upon completion of the discovery, you and your spouse (along with your respective divorce attorneys) may come to an agreement to determine a settlement.
 One or both attorneys will draft a contract called a “Marital Settlement Agreement” which each spouse will then sign.